Ofsted Pupil Premium Accountability 2023: Guidance For Schools

 Carefully Compare Pupils In Receipt Of Pupil Premium, And Avoid Stereotypes

 Ofsted are particularly keen to check that schools are not underestimating or stereotyping disadvantaged students.
-The 2019 Ofsted Handbook notes that inspectors will be investigating the extent to which leaders’ and managers’ high ambitions are for all pupils, including those who are harder to reach.
+The Ofsted School Inspections Handbook notes that inspectors will be investigating the extent to which leaders’ and managers’ high ambitions are for all pupils, including those who are harder to reach.

 Schools need to compare the performance of disadvantaged pupils not to other eligible pupils nationally, but to all pupils, especially those within school, and adapt their Pupil Premium strategy accordingly.